 - “Is it a good idea if mommy puts the books back neatly on the bookshelf?”

-Note: Please remember that I am not fluent, so there may be grammatical errors in my DIY examples!
-Kindly alert me of any errors so that we can learn from you!
+Note: Please remember that I am not fluent in Chinese, so there may be grammatical errors in my DIY examples!
+Kindly alert me of any errors so that we can improve our Chinese skills together!

 Here I have highlighted 房间 (fángjiān / room) as the focus words for my daughter:

-5. Write Chinese (and let your child fix it!)
+5. Write Chinese characters (and let your child fix it!)

-- Chinese character puzzles (here and here) allow kids to feel the whole character in their hands.
+- Chinese character puzzles allow kids to feel the whole character in their hands.

 - Children age 3+ who can follow directions may benefit from sandpaper letters and tracing boards which give tactile input while tracing Chinese characters.
 However, we DIY’d some of our own tactile words with puffy paint and didn’t have these professional materials initially.

 - In the beginning, instead of asking my children to name Chinese characters, I ask them to tell me which are the same and which are different.
 This takes the pressure off memorizing the characters and instead lets a child take their time with comparing and contrasting characters.
 You can see my daughter using this strategy with her brother in the below video.

 (6) How I taught my daughter Chinese characters with books I could not read